Basudeb-Bej/Dino_game/README.md

 # Dino Game

-This repository contains a simple Dino game implemented in [html/css/JavaScript].
+This repository contains a simple Dino game implemented in [html/css/JavaScript] using 70% chatGPT and 30% my skill.

 ## Table of Contents